commonsharp/SurvivalProject-Server/README.md

 To install Survival Project on Windows 10, go to the Win10 folder.

+** It seems like b6oy's sp2.exe has another layer of encryption.
+Therefore, the code does not work on Win10, *yet***

 # TODO
 - [ ] Download a list of all available rooms once you log in.
 - [ ] Downlad a list of all the users in the server once you log in.